fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 ```
 - After edit, make sure that pods are schduled on GPU nodes and respective environment container spec have gpu resources.

-#### Create a function to verify if GPU is available in environment pod
+#### Create a function to verify if GPU is available inside environment container
 - Create a `cuda.py` file and add following contents:
 ```bash
 import torch